omc/dendrite/Readme.md

 ## Contributing

-Join us in our [Dendrite HipChat](https://www.hipchat.com/gKr8c8S4o) room to give feedback and chat about how you might be interested in using and/or contributing.
+Join us in our [Google Group](https://groups.google.com/group/dendrite-talk) or [HipChat](https://www.hipchat.com/gKr8c8S4o) room to give feedback and chat about how you might be interested in using and/or contributing.

 Ideas: